-Australian singer, Julie O'Hara is a freelance performing and recording artist and a veteran of the Melbourne music scene.
+Julie O'Hara is a freelance performing and recording artist and a veteran of the Melbourne music scene.

 Julie began her professional jazz singing career as a teenager with residencies enabling her to work with some of the county’s finest jazz musicians.
 The desire to evolve musically to communicate with her peers began in those early years, inspired by the musicianship around her.